Microsoft Office Certification

-Use Objective Domains as a checklist (2010 or 2013 versions) to evaluate what you need to review for an exam.
+Use Objective Domains as a checklist (2010 version, 2013 version or 2016 version) to evaluate what you need to review for an exam.
 The Certiport website offers additional details online; see note below for information on how to access and use the resources*.

 If you need more practice or additional help with certain features or concepts, 1) take a Continuing Education class through Eastern Iowa Community Colleges, OR 2) visit www.gcflearnfree.org and click on the Microsoft Office button, then the desired topic.

 1. Click on the desired title to reveal a set of interactive lessons, OR

 2. Click on the menu icon in the lower right corner of any lesson title to preview the lesson list, OR